Jessica's Law

 Jessica's Law is the informal name given to a 2005 Florida law, as well as laws in several other states, designed to protect potential victims and reduce a sexual offender's ability to re-offend which includes a mandatory minimum sentence of 25 years in prison and lifetime electronic monitoring when the victim is less than 12 years old.
 A version of Jessica's Law, known as the Jessica Lunsford Act, was introduced at the federal level in 2005 but was never enacted into law by Congress.

 The name is also used by the media to designate all legislation and potential legislation in other states modeled after the Florida law.
 Forty-two states have introduced such legislation since Florida's law was passed.

-The law is named after Jessica Lunsford, a Florida girl-child who was kidnapped, raped, and murdered in February 2005 by John Couey, a previously convicted sex offender.
+The law is named after Jessica Lunsford, a 9 year old Florida girl who was kidnapped, raped, and murdered in February 2005 by John Couey, a previously convicted sex offender.
 Public outrage over this case spurred Florida officials to introduce this legislation.
 Among the key provisions of the law was classifying lewd or lascivious molestation on a person under the age of 12 as a life felony, and a mandatory minimum sentence of 25 years in prison and lifetime electronic monitoring of persons 18 and older convicted of lewd or lascivious molestation against a victim less than 12 years old.
 Lewd or lascivious molestation is defined as "A person who intentionally touches in a lewd or lascivious manner the breasts, genitals, genital area, or buttocks, or the clothing covering them,... or forces or entices a person to so touch the perpetrator."
 The statute also requires that if an offender is sentenced to a term of years, he or she must be given lifetime probation following the imprisonment.
 In Florida, another charge, capital sexual battery is defined as: A person 18 years of age or older who commits sexual battery upon, or in an attempt to commit sexual battery injures the sexual organs of, a person less than 12 years of age commits a capital felony.
 Sexual battery is defined as oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object, except for bonafide medical purposes.
 The charge of capital sexual battery carries a mandatory sentence of life in prison without parole.